We are proud of what we have achieved since our beginnings in 1994.

 We join forces with Legacy Voice and Legacy Link to form the Legacy Futures Group; working with charities around the world to harness the transformative power of legacy and in-memory giving.

 Our project Charitable Wills in the 21st Century takes an in depth look at attitudes towards will making now and in the future – taking into the account how these might have been altered following the pandemic.

-We launch a new learning circle called Legacy Fundraising 2.0. to explore digital and social marketing.
+We launch a new learning circle called Legacy Fundraising 2.0. to explore the opportunities and challenges raised by digital and social marketing.

-Our latest product, Legacy Inspire, mystery shops the top legacy charities, scoring charities for quality of their legacy communications and their supporter experience.
+Legacy Inspire mystery shops the top legacy charities, scoring charities for quality of their legacy communications and their supporter experience.